Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Additional information on real data example

 \section{Additional information on real data example}

 We confirm that the proposed algorithm works well by making a simple diagnosis of sampling efficiency.
 Here, we especially consider the sampling efficiency in the two real data analyses.
-We generate 60,000 posterior samples under MCMC in section \ref{subsec:2.3} after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.
-For Nile data in section \ref{subsec:5.1} and Munich rent data in section \ref{subsec:5.2}, sample paths and autocorrelations of the posterior samples in 3 selected points are provided in Figures \ref{Nile_sample_acf} and \ref{munich_sample_acf}, respectively.
-The mixing properties of the proposed algorithm seem satisfactory.
+We generate 60,000 posterior samples under MCMC in section 2.3 after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.
+For Nile data in Section 5.1 and Munich rent data in Section 5.2, sample paths and autocorrelations of the posterior samples in three selected points are provided in Figures \ref{Nile_sample_acf} and \ref{munich_sample_acf}, respectively.
+The mixing and autocorrelation of the MCMC algorithm seem satisfactory.